annesjyu/w231/README.md

 * Appointment data protection officers,
   * one government agency with enforcement authority
   * one third-party accountability agent

+* *Data Localization*: ban on transferring data out of the country or require the organization to build or use local infrastructure and servers.

+### Privacy Regulations

 Regulations and policies regarding CBDT are varied depending on where the data come from and go to.
 The types of data also matter in this case.
 For example,